igiagkiozis/git-tutorial/README.md

 * SteveRepo
 * origin

+Create a branch

-* Create a file with your name + ".txt" and add some text to it (anything).
+Create a file with your name + ".txt" and add some text to it (anything).

-* Stage it and commit it.
+Stage it and commit it.

+Next fetch all branches from the remote
 ```
+git branch --all
+git fetch <remote_name>
+git branch --all
-git merge --allow-unrelated-repositories <all repositories separated with spaces>
+git merge --allow-unrelated-histories <remote_name>/<branch_name>
 ```

-Once successful check the number of parents in the merge commit.
+#### Challenge
+All synchronise with origin - coordinate as you see fit.